Pope Damasus I: Background

 His life coincided with the rise of Emperor Constantine I and the reunion and re-division of the Western and Eastern Roman Empires, which is associated with the legitimization of Christianity and its later adoption as the official religion of the Roman state in 380.

 The reign of Gratian, which coincided with Damasus' papacy, forms an important epoch in ecclesiastical history, since during that period (359–383), Catholic Christianity for the first time became dominant throughout the empire.
 Under the influence of Ambrose, Gratian refused to wear the insignia of the pontifex maximus as unbefitting a Christian, removed the Altar of Victory from the Senate at Rome, despite protests from the pagan members of the Senate.
 Emperor Gratian also forbade legacies of real property to the Vestals and abolished other privileges belonging to them and to the pontiffs.

 Early life

-Pope Damasus I was born in Rome around 305.
+Pope Damasus I was either born in Rome, or in Hispania around 305, before moving to Rome at a young age with his parents.
 Damasus' parents were Antonius, who became a priest at the Church of St. Lawrence (San Lorenzo) in Rome, and his wife Laurentia.
-Both parents originally come from the region of Lusitania.
+Both parents originally came from the region of Lusitania.
 Damasus began his ecclesiastical career as a deacon in his father's church, where he went on to serve as a priest.
 This later became the basilica of Saint Lawrence outside the Walls in Rome.

-During Damasus' early years, Constantine I rose to rule the Western Roman Empire.
-As emperor, he issued the Edict of Milan (313), which granted religious freedom to Christians in all parts of the Roman Empire.
-A crisis precipitated by the rejection of religious freedom by Licinius, Emperor of the Eastern Roman Empire, in favor of paganism resulted in a civil war in 324 that placed Constantine firmly in control of a reunited Empire.
-This led to the establishment of Christian religious supremacy in Constantinople and gradually led to a See in that city which sought to rival the authority of the Roman See.
-Damasus was most likely in his twenties at the time.

-When Pope Liberius was banished by Emperor Constantius II to Berea in 354, Damasus was archdeacon of the Roman church and followed Liberius into exile, though he immediately returned to Rome.
+Damasus was archdeacon of the Roman church when Pope Liberius was banished by Emperor Constantius II to Berea in 354.
+Damasus followed Liberius into exile, though he immediately returned to Rome.
 During the period before Liberius' return, Damasus had a great share in the government of the church.